Muukid/muTrueType/README.md

 This function requires the maxp and head table to be loaded successfully.

 Note that due to the fact that checks are not fully performed when `data` is 0 (id est checks are only performed that are relevant to the memory requirements of the glyph; full checks are performed if `data` is not 0), `mutt_simple_glyph_get_data` can return `MUTT_SUCCESS` when `data` is 0 and then return a failure value when it is called again with a valid data pointer.

+Note that due to common fonts signaling to use the "last coordinate value" on the first listed coordinate, it is allowed to do such despite being against the specification; in such a case, the value is assumed to be 0.

 The struct `muttSimpleGlyph` has the following members: